Apostolate of Perpetual Eucharistic Adoration

 Greeters at the entrance doors of the church are the first individuals encountered when arriving at Christ the Prince of Peace.
 Our ministry is an opportunity to extend a personal expression of Christian warmth and welcome to each person who enters our church.
 Our everyday lives can be very challenging and stressful.
 Many people look to our weekend liturgies as a chance to be uplifted and share Christ’s love with one another.
 It is the church greeter who opens the door to a kindly church and the potential of a spiritually refreshing worship experience.
 Our time commitment is only 10 minutes each week, at the start of each mass.

 Join us!
 Interested in becoming a Welcomer?
-Please email cppsafeguarding@gmail.com
+Please contact the Parish office.

 Missio